 Listen to your employees.
 When communicating with them, ensure that you listen more and talk less.
 Most likely, they feel guilty that they survived the downsizing, and/or fear they might be next.
 They may have survived the layoff but they, too, are healing from the shockwave.

 Plant the seeds of hope.
 Compose a vision of the organization that inspires employees.
 Build confidence in the future as much as you share bad news about the present.
 Share your optimism in the future and involve your managers in the movement.
 By doing so, your managers will, in turn, inspire their employees to unite in rising from the dust.
 Let this positive vibe radiate throughout the whole company!

-Write announcements and update the Kudos wiki, so that everyone in the organization is aware and involved in the progress.
-Also utilize your personal status to convey your on-going thoughts towards the company's vision and how things are improving.
+Write announcements and update the Kudos wiki, so that everyone in the organization is aware of and involved in the progress.
+Also, utilize your personal status to convey your on-going thoughts towards the company's vision and how things are improving.